WHAT WE DO

 CO₂ compensation only has an impact when compensation payments are actually directed straight to climate protection projects.
 Co2 Compensate.org guarantees that at least 80 percent of compensation payments will be used directly in climate protection projects.
 The remaining maximum 20 percent is needed to cover administration and internal costs.

-Only projects that meet the globally recognised, highest standards can successfully help protect the climate.
-So Co2compensate.org draws on the strictest, most independent quality standards (CDM, Gold Standard and Plan Vivo) when selecting and structuring its own climate protection projects.
+Only projects that meet the globally recognized, highest standards can successfully help protect the climate.
+So Co2compensate.org draws on the strictest, most independent quality standards (CDM, Gold Standard, and Plan Vivo) when selecting and structuring its own climate protection projects.
 Co2compensate.org works closely with experienced and independent partners in the respective countries to implement climate protection projects.
-These local partners make sure that local projects are realised professionally, and they also regularly review the projects’ impact.
+These local partners make sure that local projects are realized professionally, and they also regularly review the projects’ impact.
 In addition, climate protection projects undergo an annual review by another independent, external body.

 High-quality climate protection projects – What projects does Co2compensate.org support?

-Co2compensate.org supports projects that use renewable energies, realise energy efficiency measures and cut methane emissions, as well as reforestation and new forest initiatives that reduce the pressure on forests and biodiversity «hot spots».
+Co2compensate.org supports projects that use renewable energies, realize energy efficiency measures, and cut methane emissions, as well as reforestation and new forest initiatives that reduce the pressure on forests and biodiversity «hot spots».
 Climate protection projects result in lower CO₂ emissions whilst contributing significantly to sustainable development in the region.

 Process – What happens to the money?